 Call your first witness.
+Make your characters count.

 One paragraph had me inside Bob’s head – scared and confused.
 The next paragraph SOMEONE was wondering if he should kill “him” or just wound “him.”
 Then we went back to Bob.
 And back to thinking about the gun and how loud it would be.
 I read and reread that page half a dozen times wondering when/how Bob got a gun.
 Then I realized I’d jumped POV characters multiple times on a single page.
 Reading shouldn’t be that hard.

 Me?
 Let me also explain my own error.
 When I started this whole novel-writing process, I thought this was the son’s story.
 In fact, I didn’t even LIKE IKE, the father.
 I mean, there’s a reason they’re estranged!
 As my cover says, “..grief and whiskey clashed 17 years ago.
 Now sober and off parole, [Ike]…” Ike didn’t seem all that likable.
 So EVERY early version was told from the son’s point of view.
 The reader only knew what Justice saw and heard.
 If Justice wasn’t around, he had to hear about it from someone else.

 It’s hard writing a story from the wrong vantage point.
 This was Ike’s story.
 It’s the story of a prodigal father who really messed things up.
 So my rough of this final version was 100% from Ike’s point of view (POV).
 Instead of it taking 1-2 weeks to outline, it came together in 2 days.
 Instead of writing the rough in 8-9 months in my spare time, it only took 3 months.
 Because it’s Ike’s story!
 Then I realized I needed to show how great Justice’s life was before Ike showed up.
-To raise the stakes for the reader to wants to save Justice’s marriage.
+To raise the stakes for the reader who wants to save Justice’s marriage.
 So I rewrote ¼ of the scenes to be from Justice’s POV.
 It made all the difference!

 1 Timothy 6:17 reminds us to hang our hope on God.
 Whether you are planning a novel or cooking dinner for your family, our hope that things turn out okay shouldn’t focus on OUR actions or OUR strength or OUR skills.
 Set your hope on God.by